Last updated: Monday, August 24, 2020

-By a date still to be determined in fall 2020, all members of the Albion community will be required to have a flu vaccination unless a waiver is approved.
+Beginning fall 2020, all members of the Albion community will be required to have a flu vaccination unless a waiver is approved.
 The County Health Department will provide on-campus immunizations when the vaccine is available.

 Finally, Albion College will be implementing new resources to help students navigate insurance coverage, and will require that all students provide the necessary documentation for verification of insurance OR Medicaid prior to arrival.

 While some of these practices will require change to our on-campus experience, we recognize that this is what's required of us to continue to operate in the midst of the coronavirus pandemic.

 Yes, the College will be providing masks and other personal hygiene (PPE and sanitizing) supplies to members of the campus community.

 The health and wellness of Albion College students is of the utmost importance to us.
 To support students in maintaining the greatest degree of wellness possible, Albion College has partnered with Oaklawn Hospital to provide health care to students.
 Oaklawn Medical Group-Albion and the Express Care clinic are available from 11 a.m. to 8 p.m., seven days a week and can be contacted at (517) 654-1020.
 Students needing care during the COVID19 pandemic should use the following guidelines.

 If you experience any of these symptoms between 8 a.m. and 5 p.m., Monday to Friday, call Albion’s COVID-19 team at (517) 629-0220.

 If you experience any of these symptoms after hours or on weekends, call Express Care at (517) 654-1020 for a screening.
 This will consist of a series of questions.
 Based on your answers you will be instructed to do one of the following: